DhayaaAnbajagane/Baryonification/README.md

 - **Maps, grids, and snapshots**: Work directly with 2D fields (eg. HealPix maps or 2D grids) but can also use 3D grids or full particle snapshots

-- **Parallelized**: Painting and baryonification is parallelized under joblib (though the CCL profiles behave properly only in some stable package configs, see yml files in repo.
-This is still being worked on...)
+- **Parallelized**: Painting and baryonification is parallelized under joblib.

 A detailed documentation is available at [readthedocs](https://baryonification.readthedocs.io/en/latest).